MechShahid/pcie-ai-accelerator-thermal-design/README.md

 This project develops a simplified mechanical and thermal design workflow for a high-power PCIe-style AI accelerator card.
 The goal is to demonstrate practical board-level electronics cooling judgement for accelerator-card applications.

-The project includes first-order thermal resistance sizing, PCIe-style mechanical layout, heatsink and airflow planning, CFD boundary-condition definition, TIM and airflow sensitivity studies, first-pass conjugate heat-transfer CFD, airflow-bypass diagnosis, concept-level mechanical support screening, and a liquid/immersion cooling screening extension.
+The project includes first-order thermal resistance sizing, PCIe-style mechanical layout, heatsink and airflow planning, CFD boundary-condition definition, TIM and airflow sensitivity studies, first-pass conjugate heat-transfer CFD, airflow-bypass diagnosis, mesh-sensitivity checking, turbulence-model sensitivity checking, concept-level mechanical support screening, and a liquid/immersion cooling screening extension.

 This is an original engineering demonstrator.
 It is not a reverse-engineered commercial accelerator card and does not claim production qualification.